AkiraKane/System-Puzzle-Insight/README.md

 <img src="ssh.png"/>

 No data returned!
 There is no connection between the web app and database.
 I've decided to investigate the script, which serves the purpose of connection.
-In the `app.py`, I noticed that we did add and commit the data in the `add_item` method.
-However, in the success method, we only returned the list from the generator by using `all` method.
+In the `app.py`, I noticed that we did add and commit the data in the `add_item` function.
+However, in the `success` function, we only returned the list from the generator by using `all` method.
 However, we can make it more explicitly by interating each element in the list, then returned its string interpolation format.
 Here we can either returned all the records saved in the database or only returned the most recent record after user filled data in the table.

 Finally, we fixed all the issues and made it to work for the developer !